Arc de Triomphe & Champs Elysées, Paris, France

 Crossing the eternally busy junction of 12 roads is easy via a subway (underpass) but there are those who like to challenge the French drivers by doing a runner.

-The Arc de Triomphe is grand, finished in 1836 and built to celebrate Napoleon's victories, particularly at the Battle of Austerlitz in 1805 and epitomising the French dedication to La Gloire.
-The lines (visible in the centre of the picture) to get up to the viewing platform on top are also grand but less glorious.
+The Arc de Triomphe is a grand sight, built in 1836 to celebrate Napoleon’s victories, particularly the Battle of Austerlitz in 1805.
+The Arc epitomises French dedication to La Gloire.
+The lines to get up to the viewing platform on top are also grand but less glorious.

 Evenings up to 11 pm at the Arc are much less busy – but anyway still use your Museum Pass to jump the queue!